 Cardinal Court residential buildings (Birch, Cypress, Dogwood, Evergreen and Fir) have elevator access on every floor.
 The Cardinal Court community center is a one-story building with all services and amenities on one level and is accessible.

-If a student with a disability has specific bathroom needs, the student should identify this need to Disability Concerns.
-Disability Concerns will work with the student and University Housing Services to provide the needed accommodation.
+If a student with a disability has specific bathroom needs, the student should identify this need to Student Access and Accommodation Services.
+They will work with the student and University Housing Services to provide the needed accommodation.

 Cardinal Court offers private bathrooms, as well as bathrooms shared by a maximum of two people.
-The Disability Concerns office will work with students to determine the appropriate accommodation.
+The Student Access and Accommodation Services office will work with students to determine the appropriate accommodation.

 Students who have specific dietary needs should contact the Campus Dining dietician before the start of the semester at (309) 438-8351 or CampusDining@IllinoisState.edu.